-Dr. Horvath will NOT be considering applicants for Fall 2022 admission to the SDSU/UC San Diego Joint Doctoral Program in Clinical Psychology.
-Please visit the JDP website for more information on faculty who are considering applicants.
+Dr. Horvath is accepting applicants for Fall 2024 admission to the SDSU/UC San Diego Joint Doctoral Program in Clinical Psychology.
+Please visit the JDP website for more information about the program.

 STEPHANIE MEYERS, PHD

 Stephanie Meyers (she/her) is an Assistant Professor at the UCSD School of Medicine in the Department of Infectious Disease and Global Public Health.
 Her research examines how intersectional identities shape experiences with stigma, substance use, and HIV-related health outcomes.
 She earned her doctoral degree from the San Diego State University/University of California San Diego Joint Doctoral Program in Interdisciplinary Research on Substance Use and her MA in psychological research from California State University, Long Beach.
 She has over 12 years of experience in the field of substance use research and is an emerging expert in identifying how intersectional approaches can be utilized to inform the development of tailored and responsive intervention and treatment efforts for vulnerable populations (i.e., people who use drugs and people living with HIV).

 Stephen Ramos, PHD

 Stephen Ramos (he/him) is a postdoctoral fellow who joined iHOTT in August 2022.
 He received his PhD in Clinical Psychology from the Illinois Institute of Technology (2022), his MA from Texas State University (2016), and his BA from the University of North Texas (2014).
 Prior to starting in San Diego, he completed his APA accredited clinical internship in the med/health track at the University of Florida.
 His research interests include HIV prevention, HIV care engagement, behavioral syndemics, and marginalized populations.